Get insider access

 Bose vs Sony

 Like Bose, Sony makes many different sorts of headphones, and their noise cancelling over-ears, like the Sony WH-1000XM5 Wireless, are often compared to similar headphones from Bose.
-Both brands have options with very strong noise cancelling, but Bose products tend to have a more neutral sound profile, while Sony headphones, like the XM5, pack a lot of extra bass.
+Both brands have options with very strong noise cancelling, but Bose products tend to have a more balanced sound profile, while Sony headphones, like the XM5, pack a lot of extra bass.
 Bose's headphones are generally more comfortable as well.
 If you're looking for sound customization features like virtual surround sound or high-resolution audio, you might find what you're looking for in our article on the best Sony headphones.

 Bose vs Sennheiser

 Sennheiser offers a diverse line of headphones, including earbuds and over-ear headphones.
 Across the board, they tend not to have the same great noise cancelling performance as Bose headphones, meaning casual use options like the Sennheiser MOMENTUM 4 Wireless don't offer much over similar Bose headphones like the latest Bose QuietComfort line and the Bose 700.
 However, Sennheiser offers more budget-friendly options, often with more comprehensive sound enhancements like EQ.
-You may want to check out our article on the best Sennheiser headphones if you're looking for audiophile headphones with an open-back design and a neutral sound profile.
+You may want to check out our article on the best Sennheiser headphones if you're looking for audiophile headphones with an open-back design and a balanced sound profile.

 Bose vs Apple